kflagg/envpres/readme.md

 -   Regulators/risk assessors want to be "protective"
 -   Prefer to overestimate mean contamination concentration
 -   Testing mean -- Reject \(H_0 \iff\) UCL &gt; Action Level
--   95% UCL is a conservative estimate <!-- Assuming your sample is typical, UCL could be the average of a sample of large values. -->
+-   95% UCL is a conservative estimate (EPA 1989) <!-- Assuming your sample is typical, UCL could be the average of a sample of large values. -->

 Upper Confidence Limits